 The premise they came up with was simple enough: English actor Clive Owen plays the Driver, an anonymous but highly-skilled professional wheelman whose work is profiled in a series of eight unconnected vignettes over two seasons.

 In each film, he is hired to do a different job, but his ride of choice is always a BMW of some sort.
 Each one is only six or seven minutes long.
-The tone and story in each depends on who directed it; some are dark and disturbing, and some are downright hilarious. and others are heartbreaking.
+The tone and story in each depends on who directed it; some are dark and disturbing, and some are downright hilarious.
+Others are heartbreaking.

 BMW put up the money to do it right as well.
 As the ad blog notes, the seven films cost a combined total of $25 million to produce.
 The acting, directing, camera work, special effects and stunt driving are all first rate.